crosen188/ibm-containers-interconnect-2017/1-Using-Docker-in-IBM-Containers.md

         	docker ps
         	docker images

-##Congratulations!
+##Congratulations!!!

-You have successfully accomplished lab 1!
+###You have successfully accomplished lab 1.
 Let's recap what you've accomplished thus far:

 - Verified your Docker version
 - Downloaded and ran your first Docker container
-- Downloaded two new Docker images that we'll run in Bluemix
+- Downloaded two new Docker images to run locally on your development VM
 - Logged into the IBM Containers command line

+###Let's move on to lab 2 - Running Docker Images in IBM Containers